 \section{Abstract}

 We identify all minimal chordal graphs that are not circular-arc graphs, thereby resolving one of ``the main open problems'' concerning the structures of circular-arc graphs as posed by Dur{\'{a}}n, Grippo, and Safe in 2011.
-The problem had been attempted even earlier, and previous efforts have yielded partial results, particularly for claw-free graphs and graphs with an independence number of at most four.
-The answers turn out to have very simple structures: all the nontrivial ones belong to a single family.
+The problem had been attempted even earlier, and previous efforts have yielded partial results, particularly for claw-free chordal graphs and chordal graphs with an independence number of at most four.
+The answers turn out to have very simple structures: except for eight small graphs, with at most ten vertices, all the others have a unified description.
 Our findings are based on a structural study of McConnell's flipping, which transforms circular-arc graphs into interval graphs with certain representation patterns.